Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Results

 \section{Results}

-In this Section, we present the calibration of the HMF model (Sect.~\ref{sec:hmf}), compare it with previous works (Sect.~\ref{sec:comparing}), and forecast the impact of numerical and statistical uncertainties on our calibration on \textit{Euclid}'s cluster counts analysis~(Sect.~\ref{sec:cc}).
+In this section, we present the calibration of the HMF model (Sect.~\ref{sec:hmf}), compare it with previous works (Sect.~\ref{sec:comparing}), and forecast the impact of numerical and statistical uncertainties related to our calibration on \textit{Euclid}'s cluster counts analysis~(Sect.~\ref{sec:cc}).